Traveling to Hawaii is a dream for so many people. The tropical climate, sandy beaches, and lush vegetation make it a truly unique destination.

 Can You Fly to Hawaii Without a Passport?

-One needs to be a permanent citizen of the US with a proper state-issued id card for travelling to Hawaii without a passport.
+One needs to be a permanent citizen of the US with a proper state-issued ID card for traveling to Hawaii without a passport.

 Since the US Government considers travelling to Hawaii as domestic travel, US citizens are allowed to travel without a passport.